udacity/fend/fend-refresh/lesson2/problem-set/figures/instructions.md

 1. Download the file called `figures.zip` from the downloadables section.
 You'll find `index.html` and an image inside.
 2. Edit `index.html` so that the caption displays below the image.
 You'll need to use a relative path to the image, which is going to be in the same directory as `index.html`.
-3. There's more than one option for completing this quiz.
-You'll get a different code depending on how you complete it.
+3. There's more than one option for completing this quiz **but you only have to complete option!** You'll get a different code depending on how you complete it.
 Type the code into the box in the next screen to pass the quiz!

 Hint: There is an HTML element made specifically for this situation!
 I recommend checking out the [figure element on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure).